Classic Auto - Idaho Falls Auto Body Shop

 The Monday after Thanksgiving Noris and Kathy opened up for business in their two car garage and thus was born Classic Auto Body.
 For over a year it was just Noris and Kathy working their small business doing all the repairs them selves and raising their four children.
 Since moving to Idaho falls, Noris and Kathy welcomed two more daughters into the world, Kimberly and Audra.

 As Noris and Kathy started to see their business growing and building a name for themselves, it was time for Noris to hire another body man and a helper.
 Kathy became a fulltime secretary and a mom raising their three daughters.
 Noris and his son David were pretty much inseparable.
-David followed his dad around the shop and learned the auto body trade.
+David followed his dad around the body shop and learned the auto body trade.
 Life was sweet and busy as Classic Auto Body quickly became a leader in the auto collision repair industry.
 Because of their success Noris and Kathy developed an honorable name for themselves in this community, and are well respected.
 They have seen many, many changes in this city as well as in the collision repair industry, always remaining the leader in Idaho Falls, since its humble beginnings on Lincoln Road.
 Since 1968 Noris and Kathy have grown their business to include large fleet repair and towing.
 With a total combined floor space of twenty two thousand feet on twelve acres.

 Noris’ love of heavy equipment and wreckers propelled him into the towing business.
 Noris built his first one ton wrecker in 1972.
 Then he bought a ten wheeler and put a brand new 750 wrecker unit on it.
 He was soon operating and running six wreckers, all while running a successful auto body business.
 At this time the business was renamed Classic Truck and Auto Body.
 Noris was a workaholic and loved his wreckers, as you can imagine Noris had the most successful wrecker business in the Idaho Falls and surrounding areas.
 Noris has downsized since his earlier days, but Noris still runs a successful towing business now called Classic Towing.